Wavelop/dynamic-form/README.md

 <!-- ABOUT THE PROJECT -->
 ## 🔍 About The Project

-This project implements a form generator with React.
-Using mainly React Hooks.
+This project implements a form generator with React Hooks.

 ### 🔧 Built With